asyncapi/modelina/README.md

 ## Examples
 Do you need to know how to use the library in certain scenarios?

-We have gathered all the examples in a separate folder, they can be found under the [examples folder](./examples).
+We have gathered all the examples in a separate folder and they can be found under the [examples folder](./examples).

 ## Development
 To setup your development environment please read the [development](./docs/development.md) document.